cert-manager/cert-manager/docs/tasks/issuers/setup-acme/http01/index.rst

 You may wish to change or add to the labels and annotations of solver pods.
 These can be configured under the ``metadata`` field under ``podTemplate``.

-Similarly, you can set the node selector and tolerations of solver pods by configuring under the ``spec`` field of the ``podTemplate``.
+Similarly, you can set the nodeSelector, tolerations and affinity of solver pods by configuring under the ``spec`` field of the ``podTemplate``.
 No other spec fields can be edited.

 An example of how you could configure the template is as so: